himalayahall/demo/README.md

 - **Session cache** - sessions are stored in Google Guava cache, **stale** sessions are ejected after a configurable timeout in `application.properties`.
 Default cache cofiguration is `1 HOUR`.
 - **Sliding window** -> virtual sliding window moves over cached events, during each publishing cycle ALL events under sliding window are published.
 Sliding window and event publication controls are set through `application.properties`:

-    - **publishTimerMillis** ->  controls how often the sliding window is moved, default: `1 millisecond`.
+    - **publishTimerMillis** -  controls how often the sliding window is moved, default: `1 millisecond`.
-    - **replayClockMillis** -> tracks how far time has progressed in a replay session.
+    - **replayClockMillis** - tracks how far time has progressed in a replay session.
 Controls the sliding window size.
 When a sessikon is `created` or `rewound` the session `replayClockMillis` is initialized to timestamp of the first data event.
 At each publishing cycle all `unpublished` events with $timestamp \leq replayClockMillis$ are published and then `replayClockMillis` is set to $replayClockMillis + (replaySpeed \times publishTimerMillis$).

-  - **replaySpeed** -> controls how fast the replay clock advances.
+  - **replaySpeed** - controls how fast the replay clock advances.
 For example, suppose  $publishTimerMillis =  1$ and $replaySpeed = 1.0$.
 During each publishing cycle `replayClockMillis` will advance by $replaySpeed \times publishTimerMillis$.

     Suppose `replaySpeed` is bumped up to `2.0`.
 During next publishing cycle `replayClockMillis` will advance by `2 milliseconds`, even though `1 millisecond` has passed on the system clock ($publishTimerMillis = 1$).
 This works both for speeding up ($replaySpeed \gt 1.0$) and slowing down ($replaySpeed \lt 1.0)$ replay.

+  - Automated performance testing - taking a page out the guidebook on best practices in data science, use a Notebook infrastructure for documenting the implementation and for automated performance testing.
+This brings together the documentation (installation, API usage, etc.), manual testing guidelines via RESTful API, and automated testing via Python in a unified document.
+This document you are reading was exported from the [Marimo](https://marimo.io) Notebook.
+Marimo is a [Jupyter](https://jupyter.org) alternative, purpose built as a git-friendly dev environment.
 <!---->
 ## Key classes
 - **MarketDataController** - entry point for the REST API.